 After fifteen minutes, the professor ripped the plastic off a pack of composition notebooks and began setting stacks down on the first desk of each row, repeating the process when she ran out.
 Jett turned to hand me a few of the empty journals, and our eyes met.

 “About earlier,” he began.
 “You’re friends with the girl who got compelled, right?
 How is she?”

-“Uh…” I swapped a swift apprehensive glance with Sage as I passed the remaining two notebooks back to him.
-“She seemed like she was doing better when we left her in the healing ward.
+“Uh…” I swapped a swift apprehensive glance with Sage as I passed the remaining two notebooks back to them.
+“She seemed like she was doing okay when we left her in the healing ward.
 She should be better soon, but she’s resting there for the day just in case.”

 “That’s good,” he said with a sympathetic half-smile.
 He was about to turn back around when I blurted out:

 Jett frowned, still half-turned in his seat.
 “For what?”

 “For asking about Gal,” I clarified, fully aware that all eyes and ears were trained on us.
 “You’re the first person to bother asking if she’s okay.”

 The werewolf grimaced as he turned back around to face the front.
 “Well, fuck.
 I didn’t think I’d be going to one of those schools.”

 “The fancy matching uniforms and private entrances didn’t tip you off?” jested Sage in a low tone.
 Jett chuckled without so much as a peek over his shoulder.

 My smartphone buzzed in my pocket, signaling that I had received a text.
 I heard Sage’s buzz in their bag, and I spun around to meet their dazed expression before we both pulled out our mobile devices, opened Enchat, and read the newest message sent to our group.